TheHive-Project/TheHive4py/docs/examples/alert.md

 ## Get and find

-There are multiple ways to retrieve already existing alerts:
+There are multiple ways to retrieve already existing alerts, we can fetch them one by one or many at once!

 ### Get a single alert